8go/matrix-commander/README.md

                         have multiple room aliases per room.
 So, you may add multiple aliases to the same room.
 A room alias looks like this: '#someRoomAlias:matrix.example.org'.
 Short
-                        aliases like this '#someRoomAlias' are also accepted.
-                        In case of a short alias, the homeserver will be automatically appended.
+                        aliases like 'someRoomAlias' are also accepted.
+In case of a short alias, it will be automatically prefixed with '#' and the homeserver will be automatically appended.
 Adding the same alias multiple times to the same room results in an error. --room- put-alias is eqivalent to --room-set-alias.